 There is a little more that you should know…

-- On my mother’s DNA test results, it shows Jeff as a 4th-6th cousin.
-They only share 70 cMs (centimorgans) of DNA (read how to access centimorgans on Ancestry).
-Typically, 2nd cousins will share between 40-500 cMs.
+- On my mother’s DNA test results, it shows Jeff as a 4rd-4th cousin.
+They only share 69 cMs (centimorgans) of DNA (read how to access centimorgans on Ancestry).
+This is on the low range of shared DNA between half-second cousins.

-Even though your DNA match shows up as a distant cousin (whether or not they really are), they might have some information about your family tree that is interesting or helpful to you.
+Even though your DNA match shows up as a distant cousin, whether or not they really are distant, they might have some information about your family tree that is interesting or helpful to you.
 It’s possible that your distant cousins have been very serious about genealogy for a longer time than you have, and maybe they have found photographs, information, or even documents that might be amazing to see.

 I love to demonstrate using examples, and below is a great example of how I was able to learn from a cousin on my distant cousin list.